tamborello/Intro-to-Data-Science-with-Python/README.md

 # Introduction to Data Science with Python
 In this [Houston Data Science][1] meetup we will introduce our members to data science using the Python programming language.
+We will use Anaconda and Sublime.

 ## Objectives